Edwardsburgh/Cardinal: Brouseville

 By the end of the 1800s, Brouseville remained largely unchanged; the same businesses were still in operation with the addition of a long distance telephone line constructed by the Bell Telephone Company of Canada.
 In 1904, a manager was appointed and an office was built where the community could make or receive long-distance phone calls; residential phones were unavailable in Brouseville until later.

 In the early 1900s, Brouseville established its first school, fairly late into its settlement.
 Prior to this, students had to travel long distances to neighbouring communities.
 Residents of the community demanded their own school section but were met with opposition from neighbouring schools, which relied on the revenue provided by Brouseville taxpayers.
-In 1905, Brouseville was finally designated its own school section, #6; the school was dubbed S.S. #6 Brouseville School.
+In 1905, Brouseville was finally designated its own school section, #6; the school was dubbed S.S.
+No. 6 Brouseville School.
 A red brick schoolhouse, modern for the time, was built on the southeast corner of the community's main intersection.
 The school contained a basement, large furnace, and seating for 50 pupils.
 The school remained open until 1971 during which time schoolhouses were phased out in favour of larger schools.
 The schoolhouse in Brouseville became a multi-purpose building, used after school hours as both a church and community hall.
 Numerous social gatherings were organized and held in the schoolhouse from quilting bees and box socials to concerts and live music.
 After the school's closure, the building remained in use as a community building before it was sold to become a private residence.

 Brouseville saw a steady decline in business into the mid-1900s when improved infrastructure and technology ended the necessity of small, self-sustaining communities.
 Currently, the village of Brouseville has no businesses located within its boundaries and is largely a residential community.
 Despite the closure of every business, the population of Brouseville has been continuously increasing since the start of settlement.
 In recent years, new homes have been sporadically built within the community of Brouseville.